soyoahn/soyoahn.github.io/_posts/2026-06-18-my-game-dev-journey.md

 ## Here's where our adventure forks

-If the "love" block of text bores you and the "tech" block of text describes you, then:
+If the "love" block of text bores you and the "silicon valley" block of text describes you, then:
 <ul>
 <li>I don't think anything else I say here will interest you.
 I recommend reading something like Blood, Sweat, and Pixels by Jason Schreier to see if that appeals to you.</li>
 <li>As a parting gift for reading this far, here's my general advice: